 The Single-Leg Cable Romanian Deadlift is a deceptive exercise.
-Judy is able to do it with ease, but it’s far more challenging than it looks.
-Your stabilizers will be highly active, from the foot right up to the hip and beyond.
-You’ll definitely feel this one and it doesn’t take much weight to get a…
+Judy makes it look easy in the video, but don’t be fooled—it’s much more challenging than it appears.
+This variation fires up your stabilizers from the foot all the way up to the hip and beyond.
+It doesn’t take much weight to get a solid training…

 The front plank is a popular exercise to promote core stability.
 Sure, it has its benefits—and yes, there are ways to make it more difficult—but let’s be honest: holding any static position for more than ten seconds is boring!
 That’s why most guys in the gym skip them altogether.
 Instead of holding a front plank…